 As Cupcakes and Cashmere has grown, so has the need for a larger team to help me manage our editorial content while I juggle the day-to-day tasks that come with running a company.
 Today, I’m excited to introduce you to our new Associate Editor, Leslie Stephens.
 When I began writing this blog eight years ago, I was at the age she’s at now.
 I had just moved to Los Angeles, was dating G, and navigating my confusing-but-thrilling early ‘20s.
 A lot of you evolved with me as I moved in with my then-boyfriend, got engaged, married, bought my first house, and had a baby—while a lot of you are new to the blog and closer to Leslie’s age.
 I’m excited to have her begin covering some of the topics I’ve since aged past, like budgeting for fashion, food, and decor, navigating your early career, and figuring yourself out at such a transitional age.

-Over the past few weeks she’s integrated seamlessly with our team and has already become such a valued addition along with Alina.
+Over the past few weeks she’s integrated seamlessly with our team and has already become such a valued addition.
 We’re so thrilled to have brought her on board and wanted to ask her a few questions so you can get to know - and love - her as much as we do.

 Where were you before Cupcakes and Cashmere?